ninoslavjaric/odesk-calculator/README.md

 # odesk-calculator
 Date: July 19, 2014
-My first coding project that I get paid for. :)
+My first coding project that I got paid for. :)
 It is one and only coding freelance job I did.